cortico-health/oscar-enhancement-suite/README.md

 1. `docker-compose run oes-stg`

+You can locate cortico-firefox-stage.zip and cortico-chrome-stage.zip in the builds_staging folder.

 ## Production

 1. `docker-compose run oes-pkg`

-Upload cortico-firefox.zip and cortico-chrome.zip to respective stores.
+Upload cortico-firefox.zip and cortico-chrome.zip from the builds_production folder to respective stores.

 # Contributing